Sykorajakku/szdc-convert/README.md

 ## Specification

-The tool will convert XLSX documents to JSON representation as collection of train schedules, with the following rules:
+The tool converts XLSX documents to JSON representation as collection of train schedules, with the following rules:

 - For each train, the following data will be supported:
   - Arrival times (not in offset format as in PDF, exact time will be computed)